 ATUL KOHLI is the David K.E.
-Bruce Professor of International Affairs and Professor of Politics and International Affairs at Princeton University.
-His principal research interests are in the areas of comparative political economy with a focus on the developing countries.
+Bruce Professor of International Affairs at Princeton University.
+His principal research interests are in the area of political economy of developing countries.
 He is the author of Imperialism and the Developing World: How Britain and the U.S. Shaped the Global Periphery (forthcoming, 2019); Poverty amid Plenty in the New India (2012) (a Foreign Affairs Best Book of 2012 on Asia and the Pacific); State-Directed Development: Political Power and Industrialization in the Global Periphery (2004) (winner of the Charles Levine Award (2005) of the International Political Science Association); Democracy and Discontent: India's Growing Crisis of Governability (1991); and The State and Poverty in India (1987).
 He has also edited or coedited ten volumes (most recently, Business and Politics in India, 2019; and States in the Developing World, 2017) and published some sixty articles.
-His current research focuses on the topic of "imperialism and the developing world."
-Through much of his scholarship he has emphasized the role of states in the promotion of inclusive development.
+Through much of his scholarship he has emphasized the role of sovereign and effective states in the promotion of inclusive development.

-He is Chief Editor of the journal, World Politics.
+He is Editor of the journal, World Politics.
 During 2009-10 he served as the Vice President of the American Political Science Association.
 He has received grants and fellowships from the Social Science Research Council, Ford Foundation and Russell Sage Foundation.